 where the maximum autonomous time adjustment step Tq and the aggregate adjustment rate Tp are specified in Table 7.1.2.1-1.

 For multi-DCI based multi-TRP operation with two TAs, gradual timing adjustment specified in this clause applies for each TAG and shall be met for each TAG.
-The reference timing for each TAG is the first detected path (in time) of [one of] the corresponding downlink reference signal(s) of the cell associated with a coresetPoolIndex having same TAG as uplink signal [TS 38.331].
+The reference point for the PUCCH/PUSCH/SRS is defined in clause 7.1.1., For intra-cell PRACH transmission triggered by PDCCH order (for message 1 or Msg.A), the reference point is defined as the downlink reference point in Clause 7.1.1.

 Table 7.1.2.1-1: Tq Maximum Autonomous Time Adjustment Step and Tp Minimum Aggregate Adjustment rate